What Is Abdominal Bloating?

 In addition, it is important to avoid certain foods that may increase the bloating sensation.
 These include:

-If abdominal bloating becomes chronic, however, contact your physician for further evaluation.
+If abdominal bloating becomes chronic, however, and your symptoms persist, schedule a gastroenterologist appointment at DHC for further evaluation.